bbauska/W3Cx-5of5/README.md

 &lt;body&gt;
 &lt;p&gt;Press some keys on your keyboard and see the corresponding evt.key and evt.code values.
 If you are not using a QWERTY keyboard, notice that the values might be different.
-This is because an &apos;a&apos; on an AZERTY keyboard, will correspond to the KeyQ code on the reference keyboard.&lt;/p&gt;
+This is because an 'a' on an AZERTY keyboard, will correspond to the KeyQ code on the reference keyboard.&lt;/p&gt;
 &lt;p&gt; You typed:&lt;/p&gt;